syncfusion-content/blazor-docs/blazor/markdown-editor/tools/built-in-tools.md

 ---
 layout: post
-title: Built-in tools in Blazor Markdown Component | Syncfusion
+title: Built-in tools in Blazor Markdown Editor | Syncfusion
-description: Checkout and learn here all about Built-in tools in Syncfusion Blazor RichTextEditor component and more.
+description: Checkout and learn here all about Built-in tools in Syncfusion Blazor Markdown Editor and more.
 platform: Blazor
-control: RichTextEditor
+control: Markdown Editor
 documentation: ug
 ---

-# Built-in Tools in RichTextEditor
+# Built-in Tools in Markdown Editor

 To initialize the tools, use the following code.
 You can change the tool's name as per your requirements.
 For your reference, here is the `bold` tool initialized.